Linux Headless Mode

 command with the path to a valid Service Key specified.
 The Service Key is obtained from the Service configuration in the Twingate Admin console.

-Working with the Linux Client in headless mode
+Working with the Linux Client in systemd

 Installation & configuration